There’s still a nip in the air at this is the time of year, so it’s a perfect time to grab a cozy blanket and cuddle up on the couch with a good book.

 Row 3 – 50: Repeat Row 2

-When adding the fringe, cut the yarn to about double the length you want the fringe to be (mine were 8 inches each total length).
+When adding the fringe the crochet blanket, cut the yarn to about double the length you want the fringe to be (mine were 8 inches each total length).
 Fold your yarn in half and take the side with the loop and push it through the gap on each side of the 2 dc along the border of your blanket.
 Then get the side with the loose ends of the yarn and pull them tightly through the loop to secure.
 Continue until both ends of your blanket have fringe across the entire width of the blanket.

 Looking for more great crochet patterns: Crochet Fingerless Gloves, Done In A Day Baby Blanket, Easy Crochet Can Cozy, Tulip Textured Crochet Dishcloth, Colorful Solid Granny Square Dishcloth, Crochet Beach Bag, Outland Cowl